 Brewster now has his very own coffee shop instead of just a small cafe connected to the museum as in previous games.
-The player no longer have to drink your flavored java on the premises.
-As mayor, you also have the option to work for Brewster to earn some extra Bells.
+In addition to ordering drinks to sip on the premises, it is now also possible to order coffee to go.
+The player can also earn the option to work for Brewster to earn some extra Bells.

 The models for animals and player characters have been redesigned and made taller to allow for more clothing options, such as pants, socks, and shoes.
 Players can continue to create their own clothing designs, which can now be shared via QR codes.

 Using two Play Coins, players can purchase a fortune cookie once a day.
 The fortunes inside the cookies, which are numbered, can then be traded in for rare goods, which are Nintendo-themed.
 Some examples include an Arwing for your house and parts of Samus Aran's Power Suit to wear.

 Animal Crossing: New Leaf features StreetPassing, as players will be able view the homes of other players they StreetPass with, as well as trade various items and share earned badges.
 Badges are awarded to players for completing specific tasks, such as catching a lot of fish, finding stuff from the ocean, and pulling up a lot of weeds.